jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Focusing on the MVP, I will only be implementing the parsing of one mark-up language.
-Although this technique could be applied to any text-based, tree-shaped markup, I find that JSON best meets my goals because it is widely supported, easy to parse, and is amenable to selectors which span multiple format versions.
+Although this technique could be applied to any text-based, tree-shaped markup, I find that JSON best meets my goals because it is widely supported, easy to parse, and because it defines a single n-way tree, is amenable to selectors which span multiple format versions.

-JSONPath fits well for selecting the interesting sub-parts of a JSON document on behalf of the library user.
-It is especially applicable to node selection as a document is read because it specifies only constraints on paths and 'contains' relationships.
-On encountering any node in a serialised JSON stream, because of the top-down serialisation order I will have already seen enough of the prior document to know its full path.
+JSONPath is especially applicable to node selection as a document is read because it specifies only constraints on paths and 'contains' relationships.
+Because of the top-down serialisation order, on encountering any node in a serialised JSON stream, I will have already seen enough of the prior document to know its full path.
 JSONPath would not be so amenable if it expressed sibling relationships because there is no similar guarantee of having seen other nodes on the same level when any particular node is encountered.
-A new implementation of the language is required because the existing JSONPath library is implemented only as a means to search through already gathered objects for matches and this implementation is too narrow in applicability to be useful in our context.
+A new implementation of the language is required because the existing JSONPath library is implemented only as a means to search through already gathered objects and is too narrow in applicability to be useful in our context.

 Detecting types in JSON
 -----------------------

-Parts of a document will be considered interesting because of their type, position, or both.
-Given its use to identify interesting parts of a document, not all of the published JSONPath spec is useful.
+Parts of a document may be considered interesting because of their type, position, or some combination of the two.

+Given its use to select parts of a REST resource, not all of the JSONPath spec is useful.
 This contrasts with 'search' style queries such as 'books costing less than X'.
 Examining REST responses it is likely we will not be explicitly searching through a full model but rather selecting from a resource